michael-mueller-git/FunPos/README.md

 - [ ] increase model layers
   - Not possible i have only 6GB Video Ram.
 - [ ] Implement validation to prevent over fitting

+## Current State

+- Model 1 convergence when training, firs results are good
+- Model 2 do not convergence when training
+- Model 3 WIP